-4. Broken Halos by Chris Stapleton (2017)
+3. Broken Halos by Chris Stapleton (2017)

 With a pleasant marriage of guitar and percussion, Broken Halos is a reminder that the people we love are not ours to keep, but God’s to take when He chooses.

-5. Drink a Beer by Luke Bryan (2013)
+4. Drink a Beer by Luke Bryan (2013)

 Christ Stapleton actually wrote this song, too, along with Jim Beavers.
 Performed by Luke Bryan on his 2013 album Crash My Party, Drink a Beer is about trusting God even when we don’t understand why He would take our loved one from us.

 It’s a song about remembering the good times and then letting go…even when that’s the hardest thing to do.